 Conch Shell Productions and HB Studio Announce #BlueLightSeries Fall 2020 Finalist Plays

-#BlueLightSeries is a co-production inspired by a mutual commitment to create art that articulates today's stories and experiences and brings people together.
+#BlueLightSeries is inspired by a mutual commitment to create art that articulates today's stories and experiences and brings people together.
 The series will feature four new short comedic plays written by Caribbean American playwrights Magaly Colimon-Christopher, Nelson Diaz-Marcano, Juan Ramirez, Jr. and Gretchen Suarez-Pena.
-Tickets are now on sale online Conch Shell Productions.
+Tickets are $10 for general admission and $5 for seniors and students.

 Artist Chat